Learn how long it takes to register as a patent attorney and how much it costs.

 Steps to apply for registration

-- Submit your academic qualifications and knowledge requirements for approval
+- Submit your academic qualifications for approval

 - Complete the registration form, and provide character declarations and statement of skill(s)